ThePieBaker90/On-The-Rim/Items/Weapons/Southern Hospitality.md

 - **Looks**:
 	- It is a modified pipe wrench with a spiked knuckle guard and a sharp metal spike on the top
 - **Special**:
-	- The user may expend a level 3 spell slot to create a level 2 sentry.
-This sentry takes its turn after its creator and always attacks the closest hostile creature.
-The sentry never misses and deals 2d8 piercing damage.
-The level 2 sentry has an AC of 10 and 40 health.
+	- The user may expend a level 3 spell slot to create a [[Level 2 Sentry]].
+The user may have only 1 of these out at a time.